 Beep.
 Beep.
 Beep – Christopher, Paddington 7 minutes

 I peeled off Oxford Street to the quaint back lanes of Paddington to find Christopher.
 The address entered in the app presented a beautiful Victorian style terrace down the street from The Lord Dudley Hotel (bloody good pub!)
-Within seconds of my arrival the black, wooden door slowly opened and an attractive blonde woman in her earliy thirties appeared.
+Within seconds of my arrival the black, wooden door slowly opened and an attractive blonde woman in her early thirties appeared.
 Holding her hand was an adorable toddler dressed as a sailor, complete with hat and miniature boat shoes.
 He was clutching a book to his side as he skipped alongside his mother.
-In close pursuit was Christopher.
-Black polo shirt, chino shorts and thongs.
+In close pursuit was Christopher-black polo shirt, chino shorts, and thongs.
 Casual but classy.

 I was ferrying the young family to Darling Harbour for Oscar to peruse the passing ships.
 “Oscar was initially a pirate, weren’t ya mate?” said Christopher, patting Oscar gently on the head.
 “But he was getting up to a bit of mischief at school.”

 “No Daddy!
-Don’t tell him!” squealed Oscar, as he opened up his book, aptly titled, “How I Became a Pirate.”
+Don’t tell him!”
+Oscar squealed, as he opened up his book, aptly titled, “How I Became a Pirate.”

 “Ohhh there were actually multiple complaints from other parents.
 Allegedly, Oscar was stealing the other kids lunches from their backpacks during nap time and then burying them in the sandpit.
-The pre-school teacher Mrs Nickson has been digging up mouldy Vegemite sandwiches for weeks.
+The pre-school teacher Mrs. Nickson has been digging up mouldy Vegemite sandwiches for weeks.
 So we compromised with him.
-You can be a pirate, but you have to be a good pirate, hence the sailors costumer.”
+You can be a pirate, but you have to be a good pirate, hence the sailor’s costume.”

 Our delicious conversation was getting tastier:

 Christopher: “What about Monaco Bars, do you remember them?
 Maxibons don’t even come close!”